King Charles has cancer. Here’s what we know | KRDO

 That group was supposed to consist of 14 family members: King Charles, Queen Camilla, Princess Anne, Prince Andrew, the Duke and Duchess of Edinburgh, the Waleses, the Sussexes, the Duke and Duchess of Gloucester, and the Duke and Duchess of Kent.
 That is, until Prince Harry and Meghan chose to step down and Andrew was forced to, in the light of his relationship with the late pedophile Jeffrey Epstein.
 Now, 11 members of the clan conduct royal duties – more than half of whom are over the age of 70.

-Harry, who has spoken with his father since his cancer diagnosis, will be returning to the United Kingdom in the days ahead, according to the office of the Duke and Duchess of Sussex.
-The duke – who stepped back from royal duties in 2020 – is flying from California to see the King, who it is thought he hasn’t seen since the coronation in May.
+Harry, who has spoken with his father since his cancer diagnosis, has returned to the United Kingdom.
+The duke – who stepped back from royal duties in 2020 – made a transatlantic dash from California to see the King, who it is thought he hasn’t seen since the coronation in May.

 What could happen if the King becomes too ill to work?